Malcolm206/dsc-chi-warmup-morse-code/README.md

             # We add the decoded letter followed by a space.
             if idx == length - 1:
                 decoded += ' '
-    # The .strip method removes erroneous errors at the beginning
+    # The .strip method removes erroneous spaces at the beginning
     # and end of a string.
     decoded = decoded.strip()
     # If there are errors, we print them out.